andre205/twittify/README.md

 # Project Description

-This application Implements Spotify and Twitter APIs to view tweets about songs, browse spotify charts, and discover new artists.
+This application implements Spotify and Twitter APIs to view tweets about songs, browse Spotify charts, and discover new artists.

 ---